 Nothing.

-They're gonna stop using chemical weapons.
+They're going to stop using chemical weapons.

 And last night, remember, every Tomahawk missile, all 18 feet long, two feet wide missile, is a thousand tons of ammo and explosives in this thing.

-Well, that's you know, all of that tonnage got dropped last night in a very short period of time.
+Well, that's, you know, all of that tonnage got dropped last night in a very short period of time.

 It is just a pinprick of what America and America's military is capable of.